SigmaFlowX/Sber-Spread-Trading/README.md

 Walk forward optimization is performed using optuna. <br>
 Fees and included in the model, but not the slippage.

+# Difference in all the code versions
+As for now all new versions inherit features from previous ones with some added functionality.

+Version 1 (strategy_optimization.py) is the most basic and only has 3 hyperparameters to optimizes and fixed allocation for eatch trade.

+Version 2 has 5 hyperramaters and still a fixed allocation for trades.

+Version 3 uses Kelly criterion to calculate position sizes.

+**Important:** All three versions used to have a slight look-ahead bias that was fixed only roughly and will be fixed thoroughly in version 4.

 # Preliminary results and what shall be improved
 Strategy seems to be profitable and stable enough for furher research, but a lot of things are yet to be reworked.